Exclusive in its choice of material and design

 Norm recommends a 20 mm countertop in fibre concrete or solid, smoked oak.
 The price of your countertop depends on the size, cuts and whether you need a sink etc. – therefore we prefer a hand drawing and exact specification of your needs before we give you a price.

-Norm recommends using side panels and plinths in the same material as the countertop, which will frame the kitchen beautifully.
+Norm recommends using cover panels and plinths in the same material as the countertop, which will frame the kitchen beautifully.
 The plinth is more elegant in black (see photo).
 Any other cover panels will work best in white or the colour of the walls.

 It is not possible to varnish or change the colours on the fronts and doors.
 Instead, the elements can be combined for different expressions, for example a fibre concrete countertop with fronts made of tombac (see photo) or sawn smoked oak veneer.
 Alternatively, you may prefer a countertop in smoked oak combined with tombac cabinet doors, and so on.
 A mix of cabinet fronts and doors made of different materials will create a unique expression.